Ceramic Dictionary

 es: BISEL

-It is useful in ceramics if you have to mark tiles before cutting them down to unusual sizes.
+It is useful in pottery if you have to mark tiles before cutting them down to unusual sizes.

 Click on the title to see more images

-Bicolor is the name given to a style of decorating ceramics only with two colors and any can be used, the most classic being manganese and copper green.
+Bicolor is the name given to a style of decorating pottery with only two colors, any colors can be used but the most classic are manganese and copper green.
 The plate on the left is copied from a photo; the original is in the Ceramic Museum of Barcelona.
 It was painted after 1400 AD in Paterna, a town in Valencia.
-The next two are new ones, which are done using and mixing designs from the past.
+The plates below are new ones which were decorated using and mixing designs from the past.

 ca: AGLUTINANT